dhermes/bezier/docs/abi/curve.rst

       s_{n + 1} = s_n - \frac{B'(s_n)^T \left[B(s_n) - p\right]}{
           B'(s_n)^T B'(s_n)}.

-   :param int* num_nodes:
+   :param num_nodes:
       **[Input]** The number of control points :math:`N` of a B |eacute| zier curve.
+   :type num_nodes: const int*
-   :param int* dimension:
+   :param dimension:
       **[Input]** The dimension :math:`D` such that the curve lies in :math:`\mathbf{R}^D`.
+   :type dimension: const int*
-   :param double* nodes:
+   :param nodes:
       **[Input]** The actual control points of the curve as a :math:`D \times N` array.
 This should be laid out in Fortran order, with :math:`D N` total values.
+   :type nodes: const double*
-   :param double* point:
+   :param point:
       **[Input]** The point :math:`p` as a :math:`D \times 1` array.
+   :type point: const double*
-   :param double* s:
+   :param s:
       **[Input]** The parameter :math:`s_n` of the current approximation of a solution.
+   :type s: const double*
    :param double* updated_s:
       **[Output]** The parameter :math:`s_{n + 1}` of the updated
       approximation.